 - Portonovi: €2,000–€3,500 per sqm

-These are no longer “emerging market” price points.
+Consequently, these are no longer “emerging market” price points.

 They reflect a market transitioning into a recognized European luxury destination.